 EAIP is essentially a risk-free development opportunity for business.
 EAIP means that Western Sydney University will become a partner of choice for industry; an open, progressive institution with whom they choose to conduct research.

 How will Easy Access IP work at Western Sydney University?

-Upon the creation or identification of any new IP, researchers are still asked to liaise with REDI Business as early as possible and complete an invention disclosure form.
-REDI Business will work with researchers to prepare a detailed profile of the technology, its pathway to market and ultimate commercial potential.
-In consultation with the researchers, a recommendation will then be made to the relevant Dean or Institute Director and the Pro Vice-Chancellor (Research and Innovation) as to the appropriate model for the development and exploitation of the invention.
+Upon the creation or identification of any new IP, researchers are still asked to liaise with Business Services as early as possible and complete an invention disclosure form.
+Business Services will work with researchers to prepare a detailed profile of the technology, its pathway to market and ultimate commercial potential.
+In consultation with the researchers, a recommendation will then be made to the relevant Dean or Institute Director and the Pro Vice-Chancellor (Research) as to the appropriate model for the development and exploitation of the invention.

 - Easy Access IP – A Guide for Industry (PDF, 304.11 KB) (opens in a new window)